Walter Reed Attending Physician Slams Donald Trump For Endangering Lives With Motorcade Ride: ‘They May Die’

 Donald Trump’s decision to leave Walter Reed National Military Medical Center on Sunday so he could be driven past crowds of supporters is coming under intense scrutiny from one of the hospital’s own attending physicians.

 Amid reports that his health was on the mend more than two days after he first announced his positive coronavirus test, Trump left his hospital room and had his motorcade drive him past supporters gathered outside.
-That drew some sharp criticism from Dr. James Phillips, the chief of disaster medicine at the the George Washington University Department of Emergency Medicine.
+That drew some sharp criticism from Dr. James Phillips, the chief of disaster medicine at the George Washington University Department of Emergency Medicine.

 The Walter Reed attending physician took to Twitter to take on what he saw as reckless actions from the president that put the lives of U.S. Secret Service agents at risk.

 “That Presidential SUV is not only bulletproof, but hermetically sealed against chemical attack.
 The risk of COVID19 transmission inside is as high as it gets outside of medical procedures.
 The irresponsibility is astounding.
 My thoughts are with the Secret Service forced to play,” he tweeted.